Virtual Global Diploma in International Commercial Arbitration (May)

 Professor Assoc.
 Dr Crina Baltag FCIArb

 Professor Assoc.
-Dr Crina Baltag FCIArb is a world leading arbitration and dispute resolution practitioner, attorney at law and academic with over twenty years of extensive practice in various aspects of international dispute resolution, private and public international law.
+Dr Crina Baltag FCIArb is a globally recognised arbitration and dispute resolution practitioner.
+She is also an attorney at law and an academic with over 20 years of extensive practice in international dispute resolution, private, and public international law.

 Key dates to consider